YamkelaKwakwi/Unsupervised-Learning/DimReduction/README.md

 # Dimension Reduction on Flow Cytometry Data

 This project explores dimension reduction techniques on a flow cytometry dataset to improve the visualization and classification of cell types.
-The HTML file was generated from RMarkdown and includes various plots and analyses.

 ## Project Overview